bobg/decouple/Readme.md

 For example,
-if your function takes a `*os.File` parameter, but it’s only ever used for its `Read` method, it could be specified as an abstract `io.Reader` instead
+if your function takes a `*os.File` parameter, but it’s only ever used for its `Read` method, it could be specified as an abstract `io.Reader` instead.

 ## Why decouple?